dwalleck/tempest-cmd-drafts-specs/list-plugins.rst

 The Tempest project recently implemented a plugin system to allow external test repositories to be included in Tempest test runs in a seamless fashion.
-Tempest plugins are essentially Python packages that implement a specific interfaces and are installed via standard Python tools.
+Tempest plugins are essentially Python packages that implement a specific interface and are installed via standard Python tools.
 However, there is not a straightforward means for knowing which plugins are currently installed.

 Proposed change